Coaches Getting Started

 - To launch the online course, click HERE, or on the CDC ‘Heads Up In Youth Sports’ image below.
 It should take no more than 30 minutes to complete.

 - Following completion of the Heads Up In Youth Sports course, you will be provided with a personalized and dated certificate.
-Submit a copy of this certificate to the CPD Director, Brandon Putt.
+Submit a copy of this certificate to the Risk Management Officer, Shelley Fayewicz.

-- Each soccer year all EYSA coaches must submit a Risk Management Application through our state affiliate, Eastern Pennsylvania Youth Soccer Association (EPYSA).
+- At the start of every ‘soccer year’, all EYSA coaches must submit a Risk Management Application through our state affiliate, Eastern Pennsylvania Youth Soccer Association (EPYSA).
+Additionally, you must update this registration if there is a change to your personal information or volunteer role/position at any time during the ‘soccer year’.

-- Once complete simply inform the CPD Director, Brandon Putt.
+- Once complete simply inform the Risk Management Officer, Shelley Fayewicz, so completion of your application can be verified.
 No documentation need be provided.

 - All coaches should review the manual prior to the initial coaches meeting.
 You will find the manual in PDF form HERE.